The Millennial Accord Marketplace Launch

 To this point you will receive a "Millennial Weekly Do's-And-Don'ts" outlining a different investing topic each article.
 These topics will vary from Don't Chase Dividend Yield to Do Be Patient For An Entry.
 Each will reflect on my own experiences and outline how to avoid the mistake or abide by the strategy.
 Additionally, I plan on providing tips and insight on how to manage your cash and income to direct it to your brokerage account.

-You will also receive my investment picks first, before my public readership.
+You will also receive my investment picks first before my public readership.
 This allows you to invest alongside of me and not after the fact.
-Want to know when I buy (even more) Micron (MU)?
+Want to know when I buy (even more) Micron (NASDAQ:MU)?
 You will - before I do it and as I do it.

 Why is investing alongside me worthwhile?
 Because my performance has been worthwhile and my portfolio has done well for me.
-My call on Micron has returned 197% to date (1 year, 2 months).
-My first call on Facebook (FB) has returned 94% to date (2 years).
-My call on Skyworks (SWKS), 45% (10 months).
-I also extensively covered Imprivata (IMPR) with my first-hand knowledge and called a buy at all-time lows before it was bought out for a well negotiated premium, returning 61%.
+My call on Micron has returned 197% to date (one year, two months).
+My first call on Facebook (NASDAQ:FB) has returned 94% to date (two years).
+My call on Skyworks (NASDAQ:SWKS), 45% (10 months).
+I also extensively covered Imprivata (NYSE:IMPR) with my first-hand knowledge and called a buy at all-time lows before it was bought out for a well negotiated premium, returning 61%.

 Finally, you'll get to review my portfolio and view my dividend paying positions which balance out the growth stocks and their inherent risk.
 This will allow you to get a practical look at managing portfolio risk and planning decades out for retirement.